kameyaw14/crop-disease-backend/readme.md

 21. 🆕 **There is no server-side format validation on the push token string.** `registerPushToken` only checks that `token` is a non-empty string, it does not verify it looks like a real Expo push token (`ExponentPushToken[...]`).
 Validate the token client-side (it comes directly from `expo-notifications`' `getExpoPushTokenAsync()`, so this should rarely be an issue) rather than relying on the backend to catch a malformed value.

 22. 🆕 **A dead push token is cleaned up automatically, but only the next time an alert is sent.** If a user uninstalls the app or revokes notification permissions, Expo's push receipt will report `DeviceNotRegistered` the next time the daily cron tries to notify that device, at which point the backend deletes the stale `PushToken` row.
 There is no immediate cleanup when permissions are revoked, so do not be surprised if a token still exists in the database for up to a day after the user turned notifications off.

+23. 🆕 **`PUT /api/auth/profile` and `PUT /api/auth/avatar` both require the user's `Profile` row to already exist**, and will fail with a `400` (`"Profile not found.
+Please complete registration first."`) if it does not.
+In practice every user gets a `Profile` row created during `POST /api/auth/register`, so this should only ever happen for corrupted/manually-edited data, but do not assume it can never fire, still handle the error message in your UI.

+24. 🆕 **`updateProfile` silently ignores unknown fields and requires at least one real field.** The body is validated with `.partial()` (every field optional) then a `.refine()` that rejects an empty object.
+Sending `{}` returns a `400` with `"At least one field (fullName or location) must be provided"`.
+You cannot update `email`, `phoneNumber`, `role`, or `preferredCrops` through this endpoint, only `fullName` and `location`, there is no endpoint for changing the other fields yet.

+25. 🆕 **Avatar deletion from Cloudinary is best-effort and never blocks the new upload.** When you upload a new avatar, the backend tries to delete the old one from Cloudinary storage by parsing its public ID out of the stored URL.
+If that parsing or delete call fails for any reason, the failure is only logged server-side (`⚠️ Failed to delete old avatar`), the new avatar still saves and the request still returns `200`.
+This means orphaned images can build up in Cloudinary's free tier storage over time, not something the frontend needs to handle, just flagging it so nobody is surprised by unused images sitting in the Cloudinary dashboard.

 ---